NicodemusGurion/nicodemusgurion.github.io/_includes/QH/A-E.md

 Yahweh in the Bible swear by himself, because there is no one higher.
 But Allah swears by someone higher.

+## Allah is a muslim

+Muslims need to take the Shahada, meaning they testify that there is no God but Allah, and that Muhammad is his prophet.

+Surah 3:18

+> Allah bears witness that there is no god but He.

+Surah 48:29

+> Muhammad is the messenger of Allah.

+Why does Allah need to take the Shahada to become a Muslim?

 ## Allah wonders

 [Sahih al-Bukhari 3010](https://web.archive.org/web/20240318170959/https://sunnah.com/bukhari:3010)